BritishBambi/pp3-python/README.md

 ### Play Again

 Whenever the user reaches an end condition the game will run the play_again function.
 This will present the user with a yes or no question as to whether or not they want to try again.
-If yes is typed the user is successfully brought back to the beginning by running the game_intro function.
+If yes is typed the user is successfully brought back to the beginning by running the choice_1 function.
 This loops the user back to the beginning of the game.
 We also make sure to include dictionary updates to make sure the play again does not interfere with the default values of the dictionary.
 Similarly, when the user types no, the game will display a short message and the program stops as expected.
 If any other input is detected then the program will tell the user an invalid input was detected and the question will be asked again.

 ![Screenshot showing the play again function being called](screenshots/play-again.PNG "Play again feature")